rohanraaj2/rohanraaj2/README.md

 - 👯 I’m looking to collaborate on projects in Python, C++, C# and Verilog.
 - 🤔 I’m looking forward to learn Java and make web based applications.
-- ⚡ Fun fact: I like working on all sorts of projects, i.e simple game development, projects involving data.
+- ⚡ Fun fact: I like working on all sorts of projects, i.e simple game development, projects involving data, etc.

 #### Languages: